carbon-language/carbon-lang/docs/project/evolution.md

 ## Evolution process

-Any substantive change to Carbon (whether the language, project, infrastructure, or otherwise) must be made through a process designed to both engage with the broader community and come to reasonable decisions in a timely fashion.
+Any substantive change to Carbon -- whether the language, project, infrastructure, or otherwise -- must be made through a process designed to both engage with the broader community and come to reasonable decisions in a timely fashion.
 We have guidelines for
 [when to follow the evolution process](#when-to-follow-the-evolution-process).

 The process is: